H1M4W4R1/IRIS.Bluetooth.Windows/README.md

 Interface used to communicate with BLE devices.
 Uses WinRT API to perform operations.
 Handles most communication and is not recommended to be used directly.

+## Included Examples
+### BLE_HeartRateBand
+Example device implementation for BLE heart rate band that connects to device with Heart Rate service.